avnishnp/Computer_Vision/Late_Fusion_EKF/readme.md

 - Multi-hypothesis data association
 - Track management for initialization and deletion

+## 3D Scene Reconstruction
+This feature reconstructs a globally consistent 3D map by fusing LiDAR point clouds across frames using vehicle poses from the Waymo dataset.
+It uses voxel downsampling and Open3D for efficient visualization and storage.

+- Builds global point cloud map from LiDAR

+- Tracks vehicle pose through the sequence

+- Adds camera frame and trajectory visualization

+- Saves final reconstruction and trajectory images

 ## Output
 The script generates several outputs:
 - Visualization windows for different views
 - Detection performance metrics
 - Tracking results and RMSE plots
 - Optional movie of tracking results
+- Reconstruction PCD and PLY files for viz
+- Trajectory 2D plot

 ## Results